tezos-commons/baseDAO/docs/specification.md

   // ^ Determine the minimum value of quorum threshold that is allowed.

   ; period : period
-  // ^ Determines the stages length in seconds.
+  // ^ Determines the stages length in number of blocks.

   ; fixed_proposal_fee_in_token : nat
   // ^ A base fee paid for submitting a new proposal.